Frequently Asked Questions:

 Applicants are permitted to contact you prior to the Phase II application "deadline" to ask questions about your program, inquire about your application requirements, etc. However, applicants (as well as individuals acting on their behalf, such as faculty) have been asked not to contact you prior to the Phase II application deadline simply to get a "head start" on the process.
 We ask your cooperation in waiting until after the application "deadline" to contact applicants or faculty members, hold interviews, or related activities.

 10. What if I receive a lot of applications in Phase II?

 Given that the imbalance between applicants and positions has improved significantly in recent years, this is considerably less likely than it was in the past.
-In Phase II of the 2015 Match, sites received an average of 40 applications (SD = 42, median = 22); in Phase II of the 2016 Match, sites received an average of 24 applications (SD = 22, median = 14).
+In Phase II of the 2017 Match, sites received an average of 25 applications (SD = 23, median = 15).
 Keep in mind that the AAPI Online service provides a number of convenient search and download options that can allow you to select applicants based on certain criteria.
-You may wish to use the six-day waiting period (between Phase I Match Day on February 17 and the re-opening of the selection portal on February 23) to re-familiarize yourself with the options available.
+You may wish to use the six-day waiting period (between Phase I Match Day on February 23 and the opening of the Phase II selection portal on March 1) to re-familiarize yourself with the options available.

 11. Do I need to notify all applicants in Phase II as to whether or not they are being offered an interview?

 No, there is no requirement to do this for Phase II.
 Notification of interview status is only required in Phase I.